kitbagjs/router/docs/core-concepts/route-params.md

 ### Custom Param

-You're not limited to the param types that ship with kitbag/router, use `ParamGetter<T>` or `ParamGetSet<T>` to parse params to whatever type you need.
+You're not limited to the param types that ship with Kitbag Router, use `ParamGetter<T>` or `ParamGetSet<T>` to parse params to whatever type you need.

 ```ts
 type IdFormat = `${number}-${number}`